lsst/lsst/README.txt

    o  sets the LSST_HOME environment variable to the root of the LSST
         software stack.
 This is the directory where the loadLSST scripts are found.

+   o  sets the LSST_PKGROOT and (if not already set) the EUPS_PKGROOT
+        environment variables.
+The latter is used by "eups distrib" for retrieving and installing new product packages.
+If EUPS_PKGROOT is not already set, it is set to the value of
+        $LSST_PKGROOT

    o  sets the LSST_PKGS environment variable to the platform-specific
         subdirectory of $LSST_HOME where LSST packages are installed.